Home

 Upcoming Society Events

-Friday, March 78 pm, Monthly meeting and star party at NMC Rogers Observatory.
+Friday, May 2 - 9 PM, Monthly meeting and star party at NMC Rogers Observatory.
 Also available via Zoom.

-9 pm – Star party if clear.
+10 PM – Star party if clear.

 Zoom Meeting Instructions: